blocksds/sdk/docs/filesystem.rst

         bool init_ok = nitroFSInit(NULL);
         if (!init_ok)
         {
             // Handle error.
-You probably want to hang here if NitroFAT can´t be
+You probably want to hang here if NitroFS can´t be
             // read, because all of your assets will be unavailable.
 Another
             // option is to return from main() or call exit() to return to the
             // loader.